 Bleep you, pay me.
 And yes, I’m concerned about my image.
 Guess what?
 So are most people who get to my level.
 Derek Jeter is just as concerned about his own image – remember what the first words out of his mouth when he broke his ankle were?
 He told Joe Girardi not to carry him.
 The thing is, unlike the captain, I’ve never been any good at massaging my image.
 Sue me.

 Bleep you, pay me.
 What’s that rap on me on this town?
 I want people to like me?
 As if that’s a bad thing.
 Yes, I’m Morrissey in a jock’s body.
 I am human and I need to be loved, just like (almost) everybody else does.
 You know what you get when you bring in a ballplayer who doesn’t care about what others think?
 Kevin Brown.

 Bleep you, pay me.
 You would think I were the only person in baseball history who had a thing for the ladies.
-Yeah, I cheated on my wife, but I never hooked up with a stalker who had even one restraining order against her, let alone 13.
+Yeah, I cheated on my wife, but I never hooked up with the women you did.
 And even I would have better sense than to let a bunny boiler sit in the Yankee family seating area, never mind writing her a letter of recommendation on Yankees letterhead!

 Bleep you, pay me.
 Oh, and let me give a few words of love towards those members of the Yankee fan base who booed me at every turn.
 You all think it shows what great fans you are.
 No, it shows that you are what other baseball fans say you are – spoiled, selfish, and entitled.
 Go team!
 Oh, and good luck with your Yankees getting many other free agents to come here anymore.
 The only reason anybody would want to put up with the nonsense that goes on in New York is not for winning anymore – without me, your last title would still be from the Clinton administration – but for the money.
 But even then, more money didn’t work to convince Cliff Lee to come here after you literally spit on his wife.